MurpheyLab/iSAC_quadrotor/README.md

 # iSAC_quadrotor
-Application of iSAC to a quadrotor tracking a 3D figure eight trajectory
+Application of iSAC to a quadrotor tracking a 3D figure eight trajectory.
+Resulting trajectories and control inputs are saved in .csv files and can be plotted and animated using the MATLAB code provided.

 # Dependencies
 This code requires the the Boost and Eigen libraries